MaelBrocher/AdventOfCode2021/README.md

 # AdventOfCode2021

-It's just for fun, not trying to score points (seriously who tf wakes up at 5am for anadvent calender)
+It's just for fun, not trying to score points

+(seriously who tf wakes up at 5am for an advent calender)